MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/rxspark.md

  ### `tmpFSWorkDir`
  character string specifying the temporary working directory in worker nodes.
-It defaults to /dev/shm to utilize in-memory temporary file system for performance gain.
-You can specify a different location if the size of /dev/shm is insufficient.
+It defaults to /dev/shm to utilize in-memory temporary file system for performance gain, when the size of /dev/shm is less than 1G, the default value would switch to /tmp for guarantee sufficiency You can specify a different location if the size of /dev/shm is insufficient.
 Please make sure that YARN run-as user has permission to read and write to this location